This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 - Other Post Delivery Essentials

-And keep in mind that, even though you will be using this birth recovery kit when you get home after giving birth, you should also pack most of these items in your hospital bag.
+And keep in mind that, even though you will be using this postpartum survival kit when you get home after giving birth, you should also pack most of these items in your hospital bag.

 Postpartum Care Kit Checklist

-Here’s the postpartum kit list with all the essentials you need for your postpartum recovery.
+Here’s the postpartum kit checklist with all the postpartum necessities you need for your recovery.
 If you just wish to have a FREE printable checklist, you can get one at the bottom of this article 🙂

 Postpartum Essentials that everyone needs